Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 8. Dental report discussion appointment and preliminary hygienist visit two weeks after consultation

-You may have questions regarding your dental report and the scheduling of treatment.
+You may have questions regarding your Full Dental Report and the scheduling of treatment.
 Our patient care coordinator will be able to answer any questions you may have and arrange for your dental surgeon to also be present if there are any additional clinical questions.

-Each patient journey commences with a visit to one of our hygienist and therapists Rosie or Tina for a New Patient Hygienist appointment which usually takes about 90 minutes.
+Each patient journey commences with a visit to one of our hygienist and therapists Beth Archibald or Murat Kaynaroglu for a New Patient Hygienist appointment which usually takes about 90 minutes.
 The achievement and maintenance of excellent oral health and home cleaning is the foundation of long-term dental health and the long-term success of all dental work.

 We have to help you look after your remaining dentition and the work that we are planning to do for you for the foreseaable future.